Searching for footing in a life nearly extinguished by COVID

 “It was so striking to see how different she looked before this hit her,” says Dr. Ankit Bharat, the surgeon who directs Northwestern’s lung transplant program.
 “Her whole body had been really swollen.
 She had all these tubes coming out of pretty much all over her body.
 And I frankly could not recognize that this is the same person.”

 Kari’s birthday came and went with the nurse suspended between coma and consciousness.
-But as hospital staffers worked to ween her body off seven weeks of sedation, she began to stir.
+But as hospital staffers worked to wean her body off seven weeks of sedation, she began to stir.

 “Hallelujah!”
 Garcia announced online.
 “Last night Kari broke through her wall.”